MitjaNemec/Kicad_action_plugins/README.md

 ## Archive project

-This plugin has been tested on Windows 7 Kicad nightly 2018-07-05 revision 07e7340a9.
+This plugin has been tested with Kicad 5.0 on Windows 7.
+You need to have KICAD_SCRIPTING_WXPYTHON enabled.
+The plugin does not work with post 5.0.0 nightlies (most likely since around 20.7.2018).
 The testing has not been thorough.
 The plugin works correctly only when KiCad language is English.
 For other languages lines 225-243 have to be changed.

 This plugin has been developed as a complex plugin according the [Python Plugin Development for Pcbnew](https://github.com/KiCad/kicad-source-mirror/blob/master/Documentation/development/pcbnew-plugins.md).